egovernment/eregistrations/documentation/styles.md

 #### Default tables

-Basic styles for tables are keept in *css/table.css* file.
+Basic styles for tables are kept in *css/table.css* file.
 By default table will be stripped, and displayed in container full width.
-Default table can containt tabel head, table body, actions column, non-responsive display.
+Default table can contain table head, table body, actions column, non-responsive display.
 By adding ***actions*** class to table cells, and placing ***a*** or ***button*** element inside.
 By adding ***desktop-only*** class to table cells, cells will be hidden in *mobile view*.

-#### Entities overview table
+#### Submitted-user-data-table

-Type of table used for displayin objects and its properties.
-Each object is placed in a seperate row of table.
-[Example]()
+Mostly used across eRegistration system.
+Type of table that can be used to display objects and its properties.
+Each object can be placed in a separate row of table.
+[Example](https://github.com/egovernment/eregistrations/blob/master/view/prototype/users-admin.js#L31-L32)

 #### Responsive tables

+Responsive table flips its header to be first column for every row of table.
+From the code perspective, this can be achived simply by adding property ***'responsive'*** seted to value ***'true'*** on table.
+[Example](https://github.com/egovernment/eregistrations/blob/master/view/prototype/user-submitted.js#L39)

+#### Statistics tables